sdiehl/wiwinwlh/tutorial.md

 -------

 The bottom is a singular value that inhabits every type.
 When this value is evaluated, the semantics of Haskell no longer yield a meaningful value.
+In other words, further operations on the value cannot be defined in Haskell.
 A bottom value is usually written as the symbol [⊥](https://en.wikipedia.org/wiki/Up_tack), ( i.e. the compiler flipping you off ).
 Several ways exist to express bottoms in Haskell code.